scoville/req_ssrf/README.md

 target's logs and the one blocked for abuse, and a service that allowlists your IP range will take a request from your server that it would refuse from the user.
 Rate limit the paths that fetch on a user's behalf.

+The third is what the fetches leave behind. `Req` opens a pool per host and never closes it.
+Set `:pool_max_idle_time` on your own `Finch` pool to retire the idle ones.

 ## Open redirects